hmcts/pcs-frontend/README.md

 Make sure you have those values set correctly for your application.

-### Healthcheck
+### Healthcheck endpoint

-The application exposes a health endpoint (https://localhost:3209/health), created with the use of [Nodejs Healthcheck](https://github.com/hmcts/nodejs-healthcheck) library.
-This endpoint is defined in [health.ts](src/main/routes/health.ts) file.
-Make sure you adjust it correctly in your application.
+The application exposes a health endpoint (http://localhost:3209/health), created with the use of [Nodejs Healthcheck](https://github.com/hmcts/nodejs-healthcheck) library.
+This endpoint is defined in [health.ts](src/main/routes/health.ts) file and currently checks the following components:

-In particular, remember to replace the sample check with checks specific to your frontend app, e.g. the ones verifying the state of each service it depends on.
+- Redis
+- pcs-api

+### Info endpoint

+The application also exposes an info endpoint (http://localhost:3209/info), created with the use of [nodejs-info-provider](https://github.com/hmcts/nodejs-info-provider) library.
+This endpoint is defined in [info.ts](src/main/routes/info.ts) file and currently displays info from:

+- This service
+- pcs-api

 ## License